alexvollmer/clip/README.txt

 a named option or flag.
 Whatever remains on the command line that doesn't fit either a flag or an option/value pair will be made available via the
 <tt>remainder</tt> method of the returned object.

-== PROBLEMS/DEFICIENCIES:

-OK, some of your favorite <tt>OptionParser</tt> features are simply not here.
-You know that cool thing you can do where you tell <tt>OptionParser</tt> the class of the kind of object you would like to get for a particular argument?
-Do you like that one?
-Well, too bad.
-We don't have that one.
-Deal with it.

 == LICENSE: